hawtio/hawtio/README.md

 For those interested in contributing, here is a low down of the various open source libraries used to build Fuse Console.

 * [jolokia](http://jolokia.org/) is the server side / JVM plugin for exposing JMX as JSON over HTTP.
 Its awesome and is currently the only server side component of Fuse Console.
-* [TypeScript](http://typescriptlang.org/) is the language used to implement the console; it compiles to JavaScript and adds classes, modules, type inference & type checking
+* [TypeScript](http://typescriptlang.org/) is the language used to implement the console; it compiles to JavaScript and adds classes, modules, type inference & type checking.
+We recommend [IntelliJ IDEA EAP 12 or later](http://confluence.jetbrains.net/display/IDEADEV/IDEA+12+EAP) for editing TypeScript - especially if you don't use Windows or Visual Studio (though there is a Sublime Text plugin too).
 * [AngularJS](http://angularjs.org/) is the web framework for performing real time 2 way binding of HTML to the model of the UI using simple declarative attributes in the HTML.
 * [d3](http://d3js.org/) is the visualisation library used to do the force layout graphs (for example the diagram view for ActiveMQ)
 * [cubism](http://square.github.com/cubism/) implements the real time horizon charts